You are here

 An information sheet for children explaining the origin of the Greek alphabet and giving the alphabet in full, with pronunciations.
 Some ancient Greek inscriptions are given for children to work out using the alphabet table.
 The names ending in ‘s’ are male, all the others are female.

 You could ask the children to use the sheet to work out the English for the inscriptions given on the sheet.
 It was usual to use all upper-case letters in inscriptions.
 Go back and find Dionysos’ name on the pot painting of him drinking.
 The children might enjoy using the alphabet to write the names of Dionysos, Midas and Silenos and of some of the places listed earlier in the Geography section of these notes.
-They will probably not need prompting to try writing their own names in Greek.
+They will probably not need prompting to try writing their own names in Greek!

-Use the Greek language sheet below to help the children understand how language served to unite the Greeks and distinguish them from others.
+You might try using the Greek language sheet below to help the children understand how language served to unite the Greeks and distinguish them from others.

 An information sheet for children about the Greek language and how it served to link the Greeks together culturally.
 There is also a brief explanation of how Greek has come to be an important component in English and a few examples are provided of common English terms that are derived from Greek.